alessandrosebastianelli/SentinelDataDownloaderTool/README.md

 ## Main window:

 - **Generator**:
-	- Number of points
+	- *Entry->* Number of points: number of points to generate
-	- Generate
-	- Load
-	- Get new
+	- *Button->* Generate: generate new <number of points> points
+	- *Button->* Load: load from a file the previously generated points
+	- *Button->* Get new: get from generated or loaded points a sample of <number of points> points
 - **Downloader**:
-	- Number of images
+	- *Entry->* Number of images: number of scene to download
+	- *Entry->* Scene size: size of each image in kilometers
-	- Date definition
+	- *Menu->* Date definition: definition of period of interest
-	- Band definition
+	- *Menu->* Band definition: definition of bands of interest
-	- Download
+	- *Button->* Download: start the downloading process
 - **Converter**:
-	- Normalization type
+	- *Menu->* Normalization type: select a normalization technique
-	- Output type
+	- *Menu->* Output type: select the output format
-	- Convert
+	- *Button->* Convert: start the conversion process
 - **Cleaner**:
-	- Clean
+	- *Button->* Clean: start the cleaning process
-	- Manual clean
+	- *Button->* Manual clean: launh the manual cleaner
 - **Extractor**:
-	- Size x axis
-	- Size y axis
-	- Extract
+	- *Entry->* Patch size: size in pixels of the patch to extract
+	- *Button->* Extract: start the extraction process
 - **Automatic**:
-	- Start
+	- *Button->* Start: start the full automatic process with default settings

 # Add-on
 ## Manual cleaner